SocialDinnerApp/DenoBackend/README.md

       - getSingleEvent --> to show event information in the frontend
       - validateToken --> to check if the organizer's token exists & is not expired
       - database aggregation to receive:<br>
-        - event revenue
+        - event revenue, depending on the individual fee of the event & its participations
-        - participations in a certain timeframe
+        - count of participations for a certain timeframe (in our case: last 30 days) aggregated over 5 day blocks
-        - last seven organizer events including revenue
+        - last seven (or less) events of a particular organizer including the number of participations
+ - [x] evaluated different database third-party-modules including: [sqlite](https://deno.land/x/sqlite@v3.2.0), [mysql](https://deno.land/x/mysql@v2.10.2), [postgres](https://deno.land/x/postgres@v0.15.0) & [mongodb](https://deno.land/x/mongo@v0.29.1)
  - [x] setting up mongodb connection
- - [x] design implementation of non-relational data-model for all entities & creating testing data
+ - [x] design implementation of non-relational data-model for all entities
+ - [x] creating data to test the frontend & backend compatibility
+    - different organizers, events, participants & event participations
- - [x] created suitable responses for the frontend
+ - [x] created suitable routes & responses for the frontend
  - [x] creating and verifying JSON Web Tokens to restrict unauthorized access
  - [x] working with interfaces in TypeScript
  - [x] hashing passwords with bcrypt
  - [x] implemented helper functions to fulfill the __DRY-Principle__
  - [x] implemented a few unit-tests
- - [x] deployed backend to heroku
+ - [x] deployed backend to heroku, as well as needed env-variables

 ## Challenges